bencecsiba/bencecsiba.github.io/docs/projects.markdown

 permalink: /projects/
 ---

 I have completed various projects to further my understanding of machine learning techniques.
-These include working with the Met Office on predicting sea states using weather radar and working on a AI assistant for a wealth management company.
+These include working with the Met Office on predicting sea states using weather radar and working on an AI assistant for a wealth management company.

 I have uploaded some of these projects to GitHub at the following repositories: